SURFBOARD DESIGN FEATURES

 The amount of curve the bottom deck has from nose to tail and the amount of variation in that curve determines how the board will turn.
 A surfboard with increased rocker works best in steep powerful fast waves and has a loose characteristic.
 While surfboards with a low rocker work well in slow mushy waves for example longboards and fishes.
 Low rocker helps you catch waves with ease because of their increased volume and low entry rocker.
 Thinner boards can get by with less rocker because it will flex through turns which actually increases the rocker also depending on the stringer used!
 The apex of the rocker is generally at the widest point of the rail outline, allowing the rails to synchronize with the bottom rocker curve.
 A surfboard with more tail kick will often increase control but tend to slow it down due to water running off increased surface area of the board.
 The less curve in the tail rocker the faster the board will plane.
 How the nose rocker flip blends into the mid-section and then out the tail kick defines the boards behavior.
 The nose rocker controls how the board enters the water, if there is a flatter entry this helps create drive and speed through the rest of the board, if there is increased nose rocker this helps improve maneuverability.

 The current trend of rocker designs some top surfers are using is a medium entry nose rocker blending smoothly into the mid-section and then really increasing from the fins out to the tail.
-This creates speed straight from the take off and when you apply weight on your front foot, but the tail kick maintains maneuverability. off the back foot.
+This creates speed straight from the takeoff , also when you apply weight on your front foot, but then the tail kick maintains maneuverability off the back foot.

-The shape of the surfboard directly affects how the board performs on the water and responds to each turn.
+The general outline shape of the surfboard directly affects how the board performs on the water and responds to each turn.
 The more curve in the rail outline assists with maneuverability but lacks the forward flow and drive.
 These style surfboards are usually ridden in powerful hollow surf where top to bottom rail surfing is required and tight arcs in the pocket can be maintained (aggressive performance surfing).
-The more parallel the outline with a straighter elongated template increases the speed and flow (drive) down the line but with a stiffer feel resulting in drawn out turns due to the increased surface area on the water.
+The more parallel the outline with a straighter elongated template increases the speed and flow (drive) of the surfboard down the line but with a stiffer feel resulting in drawn out arcs and turns due to the increased surface area on the water, usually displaying a swallow tail or square tail.
 This design works well with nose rider logs, fishes and stinger style surfboards.

 A well-balanced surfboard can have both features which is called a hybrid outline with a smooth curved nose outline blending into a straighter elongated mid-section flowing out into an aggressive tail shape providing speed and maneuverability.

-The tail provides response to the boards motion as the water exits the board around the fins.
-Different tail outlines provide different control for different waves.
+The tail provides response to the boards motion as the water exits the board around and through the fins.
+Different tail outlines provide different performances in different waves.

 The flow of water down the rail is bent around the tail and released out one point.
 This flow provides a smooth turning radius whilst maintaining speed, stability and hold in fast, hollow, powerful surf.
 The reduced surface area enables looser and tighter turns in the pocket and quicker rail to rail transition, it’s quite a versatile shape and generally suits an all-rounder surfboard.